ABOUT

 The inspiration for the forms I carve comes from a wide range of sources which can be divided into the two categories of culture and nature.
 A familiarity with the cultural productions of the history of art informs my work.
 We humans have been making art objects since the Stone Age and the richness and beauty of that legacy is at once inspiring and intimidating.
 Nonetheless I believe artists must be aware of what others have done, seek to understand it, internalize it, and then create their own personal and distinctive body of work.
 We are all magpies.

-The process of developing a glimmer of inspiration into a fully resolved design for a jade carving can be quite immediate or can stretch over a period of years.
-Multiple drawings and models in wax, wood, or clay are usually involved.
+The process of developing a glimmer of inspiration into a fully resolved design for a jade carving can stretch over a period of years.
+My designs often develop through multiple drawings and three-dimensional models.
 Like many modern artists, I work in series, exploring certain ideas repeatedly, developing a vocabulary of forms, pushing, pulling, and combining them in various ways.
 The first attempt is rarely the best and dogged determination to refine and perfect a design usually works in the end.

 NECKLACES